PowVT/reth-evm-test-harness/README.md

 Testing custom Ethereum execution clients is hard.
 Most projects use bash scripts that spin up Docker containers and make JSON-RPC calls—slow, flaky, and difficult to debug.

-Reth Node Builder SDK users need test tooling which provides fast, deterministic, type-safe Rust without requiring full node setup or network calls.
+Reth Node Builder users need test tooling which provides fast, deterministic, type-safe Rust without requiring full node setup or network calls.
+While Reth provides `e2e-test-utils` for full node integration testing and `MockExecutor` for mocked execution results, there's no lightweight solution for EVM execution testing.
+This harness fills that gap—offering actual in-memory EVM execution without the overhead of spinning up a complete node, networking stack, or RPC servers.
+This is especially useful for chains with custom EVM implementations that need to rapidly iterate and test their EVM modifications without full node complexity.

 ## Key features
 - **EVM Testing**: Execute transactions and test precompiles in-memory